Tips for Suede & Nubuck

 What you need to know when cleaning suede and nubuck sneakers:

 Suede comes from the inside of the hide and nubuck comes from the outside.
-Nubuck is recognizable by its short, sandy, peachy hairs, and suede by its looser brushed hairs.
+Nubuck is recognizable by its short, sandy, peach-colored hairs, and suede by its more loosely brushed hairs.
 Both require the same approach.

-Before we go any further, let’s clear up a common misconception: it’s not that you can’t get suede/nubuck wet at all.
-However, we do recommend treating it dry as much as possible, if the material isn’t too dirty.
+Before we continue, let's clear up a common misconception: suede/nubuck can't be wet at all.
+However, we do recommend treating it dry as much as possible, provided the material isn't too dirty.

-If they are too dirty for dry cleaning , always test on an inconspicuous part how the material reacts to contact with water.
-The color of suede/nubuck may run.
-There are many types of sneakers, with different materials and quality.
+If they're too dirty for dry cleaning , always test an inconspicuous area first to see how the material reacts to water.
+The color of suede/nubuck can bleed.
+There are many types of sneakers, with varying materials and quality.
 Not all sneakers react the same to water.
-So you treat it more carefully than other materials.
+So, you should treat them with more care than other materials.

 Important to know: